ugonnaagwu/practicechangeremote/Week 5/components states.md

 Usage: `<Hello></Hello>` or `<Hello />`

-**When to use class or function components?**
+### When to use class or function components?

-They're both equally usable for any components that you want to make, so for the TNT program it's probably best for each team to pick one and then try to be consistent about using that one format AND make sure that you're able to 'translate' from class components to function components and back (so that you can convert examples that you find online into whichever one that your team has decided on)
+They're both equally usable for any components that you want to make, so for the TNT program it's probably best for each team to pick one and then try to be consistent about using that one format AND make sure that you're able to 'translate / convert' from class components to function components and back (so that you can convert examples that you find online into whichever one that your team has decided on)

 Here are a couple of good articles comparing and contrasting the two approaches: